University of Nebraska–Lincoln: Football

-The Nebraska Cornhuskers football team competes as part of the NCAA Division I Football Bowl Subdivision.
-Nebraska plays its home games at Memorial Stadium, where it has sold out every game since 1962.
+The Nebraska Cornhuskers football team competes in the NCAA Division I Football Bowl Subdivision.
+NU has played its home games at Memorial Stadium since 1923 and sold out every game at the venue since 1962.

-Nebraska is among the most storied programs in college football history and has won forty-six conference championships, five national championships, and nine other national championships the school does not claim.
-The program's first extended period of success came just after the turn of the century.
-Between 1900 and 1916, Nebraska had five undefeated seasons and completed a stretch of thirty-four consecutive games without a loss, still a program record.
-Despite a span of twenty-one conference championships in thirty-three seasons, the Cornhuskers didn't experience major national success until Bob Devaney was hired in 1962.
-In eleven seasons as head coach, Devaney won two national championships, eight conference titles, and coached twenty-two All-Americans, but perhaps his most lasting achievement was the hiring of Tom Osborne as offensive coordinator in 1969.
-Osborne was named Devaney's successor in 1973, and over the next twenty-five years established himself as one of the best coaches in college football history with his trademark I-form offense and revolutionary strength, conditioning, and nutrition programs.
-Following Osborne's retirement in 1997, Nebraska cycled through four head coaches before hiring state native Scott Frost in 2017.
-Nebraska's Memorial Stadium holds the NCAA record for attendance with the most consecutive sellouts.
+Nebraska is among the most storied programs in college football history and has the eighth-most all-time victories among FBS teams.
+NU has won forty-six conference championships and five national championships, along with seven unclaimed national titles.
+Heisman Trophy winners Johnny Rodgers, Mike Rozier, and Eric Crouch join twenty-four other Cornhuskers in the College Football Hall of Fame.

+The program's first extended period of success came early in the twentieth century.
+Between 1900 and 1916, Nebraska had five undefeated seasons and a stretch of thirty-four games without a loss.
+The Cornhuskers won twenty-four conference championships prior to World War II but struggled through the postwar years until Bob Devaney was hired in 1962.
+Devaney built Nebraska into a national power, winning two national championships and eight conference titles in eleven seasons as head coach.
+Offensive coordinator Tom Osborne was named Devaney's successor in 1973 and over the next twenty-five years established himself as one of the best coaches in college football history with his trademark I formation offense and revolutionary strength, conditioning, and nutrition programs.
+Following Osborne's retirement in 1997, Nebraska cycled through five head coaches before hiring Matt Rhule in 2023.

 Student life

 Student body

-Seventy-six percent of UNL's undergraduates were classified as "white, non-Hispanic," 8.3 percent were Hispanic or Latino, 3.6 percent were Asian, 2.8 percent were black or African-American, and less than one percent were American Indian, native Alaskan, native Hawaiian, or Pacific Islander.
+Seventy-six percent of NU's undergraduates were classified as "white, non-Hispanic," 8.3 percent were Hispanic or Latino, 3.6 percent were Asian, 2.8 percent were black or African-American, and less than one percent were American Indian, native Alaskan, native Hawaiian, or Pacific Islander.
 Fifty-one percent of the undergraduate population was male and forty-nine percent was female.

 At the outset of the 2021–22 academic year NU had 1,595 instructional faculty, of which 1,304 were full-time.
 Fifty-eight percent (919) were male and forty-two percent (676) were female.
 The school's student-to-faculty ratio was sixteen-to-one.
 Sixty-nine percent of NU's students are from Nebraska; the remaining thirty-one percent is made up of students from all forty-nine other states and 114 countries.

 Sixty-eight percent of undergraduate students received grants and thirty-nine percent received federal loans.